-As at 31 December 2020, the main difference between IFRS and Swiss ARB accounting principles affecting the Group's common equity tier 1 relates to:
+As at 31 December 2021, the main difference between IFRS and Swiss ARB accounting principles affecting the Group's common equity tier 1 relates to:

-Swiss ARB does not require any actuarial pension liability to be calculated based on short term interest rates to be recognised for defined contribution plans (except if the pension plan showed an actuarial deficit to be calculated
+- Swiss ARB does not require any actuarial pension asset or liability to be calculated based on short term interest rates to be recognised for defined contribution plans (except if the pension plan showed an actuarial deficit to

-- based on a reference average long term interest rate and the employer was due to the fund that deficit).
-Under IFRS, an additional post tax pension liability of CHF 95.5 million is recognised on the balance sheet. - A difference of CHF 234.4 million arises due to valuation differences between IFRS and Swiss ARB.
-These differences relate to credit impairment provisions (expected credit losses under IFRS 9) and due to valuation differences.
+- be calculated based on a reference average long term interest rate and the employer was due to the fund that deficit).
+Under IFRS, an additional post tax pension asset of CHF 18.2 million is recognised on the balance sheet. - A difference of CHF (123.1) million arises due to valuation differences between IFRS and Swiss ARB.
+These differences primarily relate to valuation differences.
 Under Swiss ARB certain financial instruments are valued on an amortised cost basis, and on a fair value basis for IFRS purposes.
 The majority of this difference arises from the Group's intention to hold until maturity certain assets (including the life insurance related assets) which under IFRS are required to be fair valued, whilst under Swiss ARB are carried at amortised cost.

-11. Leverage ratio
+Leverage ratio 11.

-The leverage ratio at 31 December 2020 is 4.7% compared to the regulatory requirement of 3.0%
+The leverage ratio at 31 December 2021 is 4.6% compared to the regulatory requirement of 3.0%

-The denominator of the ratio is effectively the Tier 1 capital of CHF 1,618.1 million divided by the Total Exposure of CHF 34,585.9 million.
+The denominator of the ratio is effectively the Tier 1 capital of CHF 1,990.7 million divided by the Total Exposure of CHF 43,400.8 million.
 Total exposure reflects all the onbalance sheet assets primarily adjusted for:

-- Deducting assets already deducted from Tier 1 capital (goodwill and certain deferred tax assets) - Grossing up securities financing transactions

-- Derivatives exposure adjustments - Other off-balance sheet exposures
+- Deducting assets already deducted from Tier 1 capital (goodwill and certain deferred tax assets) - Grossing up securities financing transactions - Derivatives exposure adjustments - Other off-balance sheet exposures